python/devguide/index.rst

     released.
 :security: only security fixes are accepted and no more binaries are released,
     but new source-only versions can be released
-:end-of-line: branch no more maintained, no more change must be pushed to these
+:end-of-life: branch no more maintained, no more change must be pushed to these
     branches.

 Dates in *italic* are scheduled and can be adjusted.

 By default, the end-of-life is scheduled 5 years after the first release.
 It can be adjusted by the release manager of each branch.
-Versions older than 2.6 reached their end-of-line.
+Versions older than 2.6 reached their end-of-life.

 See also :ref:`Security branches <secbranch>`.